45 Chair | House of Finn Juhl

 THE 45 CHAIR | FINN JUHL | 1945

 In the fall of 1945, Finn Juhl unveiled the 45 Chair at the Copenhagen Cabinetmakers' Guild Exhibition.
-With this chair, he introduced a groundbreaking design where he separated the carried from the carrying elements—something previously unseen.
+With this chair, he introduced a groundbreaking design separating the carried from the carrying elements – something previously unseen.
 Today, the chair is widely regarded as one of the most revolutionary and iconic pieces in Danish furniture design.
 The chair is upholstered by hand in Denmark in textile or leather.
 The frame is available in oak or walnut.

 Wood Type